electricbookworks/sacoronavirus-link/README.md

 ### Using in WordPress

+If you have a WordPress site, this repo also works as a WordPress plugins.
+Just copy it to your `wp-content/plugins` directory, then activate the plugin in your WordPress admin.
+If you use the plugin, you cannot configure the script at present.

-If you have a WordPress site, there are many ways to add the script tag, depending on how your site is built.
+There are many other ways to add the script tag, depending on how your site is built.
 The simplest option is often to use a plugin for adding scripts.

 We have successfully used the [Header and Footer Scripts plugin](https://wordpress.org/plugins/header-and-footer-scripts/) for this.
 Install the plugin, and add the tags as described above to the plugin's 'Scripts in footer' box.